Music Technology Hackathon: Build the Future of Creative Tools

 - 12:00 PM — Hack begins

-- 1:00–2:00 PM — Lunch break (not included)
+- 1:00–2:00 PM — Lunch break (on your own — plenty of options nearby)

 - 2:00–6:00 PM — Mentor support and hacking

-- 6:00 PM — Dinner served, continued hacking
+- 6:00 PM — Dinner break (on your own — plenty of options nearby), continued hacking

 Day 2 — Sunday 7 June